-This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with DER Capacity ratings greater than 150 kWac, but less than or equal to 550 kWac2 designed to operate in parallel with the Consumers Energy Company (Consumers Energy or the Company) electric system.
+This Generator Interconnection Procedure document outlines the process & requirements used to install or modify generation projects with DER Capacity ratings greater than 550 kWac designed to operate in parallel with the Consumers Energy Company (Consumers Energy or the Company) electric system.
 Technical requirements (data, equipment, relaying, telemetry, metering) are defined according to generation type, location of the interconnection, and mode of operation (Export or Non-Export).
-The process is designed to provide an expeditious interconnection to the Consumers Energy electric system that is both safe and reliable.
+The process is designed to provide an expeditious interconnection to the Consumers Energy electric system that is both safe and dependable.